lumbric/ugly-surprises/README.rst

     c.TerminalInteractiveShell.autosuggestions_provider = None

-A warning is displayed by doitlive when using the gnome-terminal.
-Neither filtering the warning nor using a different terminal emulator works, so the warning is disabled by removing it from the source code in the ``.pixi`` environment:
+A warning is displayed by doitlive when using gnome-terminal.
+Everything works as intended despite this warning, but neither attempts to filter it out nor switching to a different terminal emulator removes the message.
+Therefore, the warning is disabled by modifying the source code in the ``.pixi`` environment:

 .. code:: diff